Skip to content

 /search-docs primary key for company code

 returns the top doc snippets.
-If this is empty, /scan will tell you what AMX discovered (or didn't) on the configured paths.
+If this is empty, /index will tell you what AMX discovered (or didn't) on the configured paths.

 /code

-The first scan walks the entire repo, extracts function/class spans for Python and text chunks for other languages, and builds the amx_code Chroma collection.
+The first index walks the entire repo, extracts function/class spans for Python and text chunks for other languages, and builds the amx_code Chroma collection.
 Cached results land in ~/.amx/code_cache/etl_repo/.
-Subsequent runs read the cache; pass --code-refresh or run /code-refresh to invalidate after the tree changes.
+Subsequent runs read the cache; run /code-index again to refresh after the tree changes.

 /code-results